 - 1 (1-oz.) envelope taco seasoning

 - 1 cup water

-- When ready to serve, crumble a handful of tortilla chips into a bowl then ladle in the stew and top with shredded cheese, sour cream and scallions.
+- When ready to serve, crumble a handful of tortilla chips into a bowl then ladle in the stew and top it with sour cream, shredded cheese and sliced scallions (optional).